DylanLawless/switzerlandomics.github.io/_technologies/quantbayes.md

 ## Example: clinical genetics

 A patient was evaluated for genetic disease using Whole Genome Sequencing, which produced a ranked set of candidate variants from a standard prioritisation workflow.
-QuantBayES assessed the independent evidence available for each candidate using the binary evidence matrix derived from the Evidence Standard rules.
+QuantBayes assessed the independent evidence available for each candidate using the binary evidence matrix derived from the Evidence Standard rules.
 These rules cover domains such as inheritance consistency when parental data are available and functional evidence supporting the proposed mechanism.

 > For the leading candidate, the posterior evidence sufficiency **$$\theta$$** and its 95 percent credible interval were **0.731 (0.549 to 0.879)**, with a **percentile of 99.88** relative to all evaluated variants in the genome.
 The global distribution of evidence sufficiency had a mean **$$\theta$$** with a 95 percent credible interval of **0.52 (0.38 to 0.65)**.
 These values describe how complete the available evidence is, not the probability of pathogenicity.
 >
 > **Clinical scenario**: autosomal recessive cystic fibrosis.\\
 > **Candidate**: NC_000007.14: g.117559592_117559594delCTT.\\
 > **Gene**: *CFTR*.\\
-> **QuantBayES $$\theta$$ (theta) 95% CrI**: 0.731 (0.549-0.879).\\
+> **QuantBayes $$\theta$$ (theta) 95% CrI**: 0.731 (0.549-0.879).\\
 > **Percentile**: 99.88.
 >
 > Higher values indicate that most required evidence elements are available.